Nonresonant Raman control of ferroelectric polarization: Experimental Section

+\textbf{Supporting Information} Supporting Information is available from the Wiley Online Library or from the author.

-This work was supported by the US Department of Energy (DOE), Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under contract no. DE-AC02-76SF00515.
-C.S.F. and M.W. acknowledge support from the Deutsche Forschungsgemeinschaft (DFG) within SFB 917, support from BMBF within project 03ZU1106BA and computational resources granted from RWTH Aachen University under project p0020115 and JARA0236.
+\textbf{Acknowledgements} This work was supported by the US Department of Energy (DOE), Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under contract no. DE-AC02-76SF00515.
+I.S., J.S. acknowledge the start-up funding provided by the University of Washington.
 H.X., J.L. acknowledge support by an Office of Naval Research MURI through grant \#N00014-17-1-2661.
 Work at UT Austin was supported by the National Science Foundation under grant DMR-2308817 (to X.P. for data taking), the Air Force Office of Scientific Research under Young Investigator Program award FA9550-24-1-0097 (to S.Z. for data taking), and the ARL-UT Austin Cooperative Agreement W911NF-21-2-0185 (to E.B. for data interpretation and supervision).
 J.Z. acknowledges the support by the National Natural Science Foundation of China under grant No. 21903063.
-Samples synthesis and characterization (A.F.M) was supported by the U. S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
 C.H. acknowledges support from the U.S. Department of Energy, Office of Science through the AMOS program and the Alexander von Humboldt Research Fellowship.
 S.G. acknowledges support from the U.S. Department of Energy, Office of Science through the AMOS program.
 K.A.N. acknowledges support from the U.S. Department of Energy, Office of Basic Energy Sciences, under Award No. DE-SC0019126.